GDPR, Data Protection, and Confidentiality

 - Sharing your information:

-- if you enrol on a Hypnotherapy Practitioner or Foundation level course, as part of the course administration I may share your name and contact details with the General Hypnotherapy Register, who grant you a free student membership, with the administrator of any external course which is completed as part of your studies, and with any guest, temporary, stand-in or 'supply' teacher.
+- if you enrol on a Hypnotherapy Practitioner or Foundation level course, as part of the course administration I will share your name and contact details with any accrediting professional body (currently GHR and APHP) that grants you a free student membership, with the administrator of any external course which is completed as part of your studies, and with any guest, temporary, stand-in or 'supply' teacher.

 - If a third party (e.g. an employer or someone offering training grants) is involved in your application, I will share relevant information with them.

 - I maintain the same level of confidentiality for students as I do for clients which means that I only divulge personal data where there is a legal requirement for me to do so e.g. where the Children's Act applies or a court order is issued, or when there is good cause to believe that if I do not disclose information you or others would be exposed to a serious risk of harm.
 If these circumstances arise I will share information with the appropriate authorities.

 - You have rights over the information I hold about you.
 These are